-(1) This Public Health Order shall be broadly disseminated in English, Spanish and other appropriate languages to the citizens of the State of New Mexico.

-(2) This Public Health Order declaring restrictions based upon the existence of a condition of public health importance shall not abrogate any disease-reporting requirements set forth in the New Mexico Public Health Act.

-(3) Nothing in this Public Health Order is intended to restrain or preempt local authorities from enacting more stringent restrictions than those required by the Order.

-(4) This Public Health Order shall take effect on August 29, 2020 and remain in effect through September 18, 2020.
+- (1) This Public Health Order shall be broadly disseminated in English, Spanish and other appropriate languages to the citizens of the State of New Mexico. - (2) This Public Health Order declaring restrictions based upon the existence of a condition of public health importance shall not abrogate any disease-reporting requirements set forth in the New Mexico Public Health Act. - (3) Nothing in this Public Health Order is intended to restrain or preempt local authorities from enacting more stringent restrictions than those required by the Order. - (4) This Public Health Order shall take effect on September 18, 2020 and remain in effect through October 16, 2020.

+I FURTHER ADVISE the public to take the following preventive precautions:

+- -- New Mexico citizens should stay at home and undertake only those outings absolutely necessary for their health, safety, or welfare. - -- Retailers should take appropriate action consistent with this order to reduce hoarding and ensure that all New Mexicans can purchase necessary goods. - -- Avoid crowds. - -- Avoid all non-essential travel including plane trips and cruise ships.